 An Item Number's font is specified in the Font submenu of the Dimension menu.

 The shape of the Item Number balloon can also be changed in Edit Objects.
 If existing Item Numbers are renumbered, all Item Number balloons revert to the default circle balloon.
+Graphite User Guide Bill of Materials

 Deleting Item Numbers